 What will usually happen is that you get just the top part of the weed and the root stays in the ground, ready to resprout again into another weed plant.

 When the soil is wet, shallow-rooted weeds literally pull out without any resistance.
-For deep-rooted weeds you will find you won’t have to loosen them up as much and you usually can get the whole root rather than just the top part of it.
-For bindweed, you will be able to go a bit deeper beneath the soil and lop off the root so that the plant doesn’t get any sunlight.
+For deep-rooted weeds you’ll find you won’t have to loosen them up as much and you usually can get the whole root rather than just the top part of it.
+For bindweed, you’ll be able to go a bit deeper beneath the soil and lop off the root so that the plant doesn’t get any sunlight.

 Other consideration to make weeding more manageable